astropy/astropy/docs/development/docguide.rst

 Documenting class instances
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Instances of classes that are part of the AstroPy API may require some care.
+Instances of classes that are part of the Astropy API may require some care.
 To give these instances a useful docstring, we do the following:

 * Single instance: If only a single instance of a class is exposed, document